AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 - When a new learning topic is created using a HTML or learning template with a custom header, the topic title doesn’t appear in the custom header.
 (GUIDES-52343)
 - The calculated accuracy percentage for a course quiz differs slightly from the expected value.
 (GUIDES-52346)
-- For a course, when attempting a quiz, the marks scored differs slightly from the expected calculated score.
+- For a course, when attempting a quiz, the marks scored differ slightly from the expected calculated score.
 (GUIDES-52345)

 ## Known issues